TNA X Division Championship: Unifications and outside defenses

+Championship belt designs

 In May 2007, the National Wrestling Alliance (NWA) ended their five-year partnership with TNA, which allowed the NWA to regain control over the NWA World Heavyweight and World Tag Team Championships that TNA had controlled since June 2002.
 TNA then introduced a new TNA X Division Championship belt on the May 16, 2007 edition of TNA's online podcast TNA Today.
 Jeremy Borash and Management Director Jim Cornette, TNA's on-screen authority figure at the time, unveiled the new belt and awarded it to then-champion Chris Sabin.

-On July 19, 2013, former TNA President Dixie Carter unveiled a new design for the championship, with blue accents to match the color scheme of the company.

-On June 16, 2015, TNA tweaked the title's design by recoloring its accents from blue to green.
+On July 19, 2013, then TNA President Dixie Carter unveiled a new design for the championship, with blue accents to match the color scheme of the company.
+On June 16, 2015, TNA tweaked the belt's design by recoloring its accents from blue to green.

-On August 18, 2017, the X Division Championship design was given a complete overhaul to reflect TNA's transfer to the Global Force Wrestling moniker.

-On October 26, 2017, Trevor Lee was seen in a taped segment on Impact! with a new version of the title belt branded for Impact Wrestling.

-In 2020, Impact Wrestling redesigned the belt, putting a big red "X" on the center plate (a nod to the original belt), and made red the dominant color.
+On August 18, 2017, the X Division Championship belt was given a complete overhaul to reflect TNA's short-lived change to the Global Force Wrestling moniker.
+On October 26, 2017, Trevor Lee was seen in a taped segment on Impact! with the title belt re-branded for Impact Wrestling.
+In 2018, Impact Wrestling redesigned the belt, putting a big blue "X" on the center plate, and made blue the dominant color.

+On January 19, 2025 at Genesis, reigning champion Moose debuted a new belt for his defense against Ace Austin, having in previous episodes of Impact disparaged the belt's look and calling it "the ugliest title I’ve ever seen in my life."
+The plates were gold on a burnt orange leather strap, with the words "The System" and Moose's logo on the belt snaps printed in red.
+Moose used this design for the rest of his reign.

 Reigns

 The inaugural champion was A.J.
 Styles, who won the championship by defeating Low Ki, Jerry Lynn, and Psicosis in a Four Way Double Elimination match on June 19, 2002 at TNA's second weekly PPV event.
-At 301 days, Austin Aries' first reign holds the record for longest in the title's history.
-At less than one day, Eric Young's only reign, and Chris Sabin's sixth reign and Rockstar Spud's second reign are the shortest in the title's history.
-Chris Sabin holds the record for most reigns with eight.
+At 298 days, Austin Aries' first reign holds the record for longest in the title's history.
+At less than one day, Eric Young's only reign, Chris Sabin's sixth reign and Rockstar Spud's second reign are the shortest in the title's history.
+Chris Sabin holds the record for most reigns with 10.

-Trey Miguel is the current champion in his second reign.
-He defeated Black Taurus on November 18, 2022 at Over Drive in Louisville, Kentucky to win the vacant title.
+Leon Slater is the current champion in his first reign.
+He defeated Moose on July 20, 2025 in Elmont, New York at the Slammiversary to win the title.